woa-vayu/POCOX3Pro-Guides/guide/English/additional-materials-en.md

 ## Install Microsoft Office / Microsoft 365
-- Download this [ISO file](https://mega.nz/file/hjAiSL4T#G7kOKpsUFpyL2UW9RQmY2e96urcQW5xZKdc7ciaNOy8) to the tablet
+- Download this [ISO file](https://mega.nz/file/hjAiSL4T#G7kOKpsUFpyL2UW9RQmY2e96urcQW5xZKdc7ciaNOy8) to the phone
 - Right-click on the iso file and select Mount to open it in explorer
 - Double-click on ```Office Tool Plus.exe``` to start the installation wizard
 - In the window that appears, click `Yes`